Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 ### Recommendation

- - For Internet-facing applications, use a firewall (e.g., Azure Firewall) to inspect AVS traffic into Azure VNET.
+ - For Internet-facing applications, use a firewall (e.g., Azure Firewall) to inspect AVS traffic into Azure VNETs.
  - Make sure the firewall has rules and access control lists (ACLs) to restrict and filter inbound traffic

 ### Assessment questions